 With more than 50 years’ experience of supporting volunteers, you will be in good hands.
 We will do all we can to help you settle and make the biggest difference.

 Finding Ghana’s hidden children

-Mary Loureth Carnable is a disability specialist volunteering with in Ghana.
+Mary Loureth Carnable is a disability specialist volunteering in Ghana.
 She's working to get vulnerable children such as girls and children with disabilities access to education.

 Simple ideas make a big difference for Ghanaian farmers

 Volunteer Peter Okoth is working with farmers, introducing new techniques to increase yields and incomes whilst conserving water.

 As many as 90% of children with disabilities in developing countries do not have the opportunity to go to school.
 Mary volunteered in Ghana, supporting vulnerable children to access education.

 Youth volunteering in Ghana